Elizabeth Bibesco (1897-1945);

 With humility, we hold the key to ruminat- ting over our own mistakes, we choose to accept humility challenged by others, and we decide to overcome by learning a new, Life lesson.
 We decide to persevere.

-Marie about 2 years ago from U.S.A.
+Marie over 2 years ago from U.S.A.

 Sorry to burst anybody's bubble, but this quote goes to Mr. Harry Truman, 33rd POTUS.
 However, I think that officially it should stay anonymous, as 'tis in the spirit of the quote.